QryptoPay setup guide

 end⚠️ Warning

-To generate public_token, you must provide three required parameters: the current timestamp, a nonce (recommended: uuid4), and the terminal ID.
+To generate a payment token, in addition to the transaction data, you must provide three required parameters: the current timestamp, a nonce (we recommend uuid4), and the terminal ID.

-The timestamp is used to calculate the link’s lifetime (1 hour).
-The nonce is a security measure that prevents multiple payment intents from being created from the same link (spam protection).
-Without the terminal ID, QryptoPay cannot process the payment.
+The timestamp is used to calculate the link’s lifetime (slightly over 1 hour).
+The nonce is a security measure that prevents creating multiple payment intents from the same link (spam protection).
+Without the terminal ID, QryptoPay won’t be able to process the payment.

 ⚠️ Warning

-If a customer’s email changes, QryptoPay will match the customer by ID on the next payment and overwrite the email if it differs.
+If you include the customer’s email in the payload sent to QryptoPay and the email later changes, QryptoPay will identify the customer by ID and overwrite the stored email if it differs.
 The updated email will also be applied to previously created payments.

-The overall flow for generating a payment link looks like this:
+The overall flow for generating a payment link is as follows:

-- create a payment intent in your project (for example, a transaction);
+- a payment intent (for example, a transaction) is created in your project;

-- convert the payable amount to USD (QryptoPay accepts input amounts in USD only);
+- the payment amount is converted to USD (QryptoPay accepts incoming amounts in USD only);

-- build a payment link with the required parameters and send it to the customer.
+- a payment token with the required parameters is generated and sent to your server with QryptoPay;

-The customer then completes the payment on your payment page and can return to your store.
-Your project will receive a success or failure notification with a delay, because blockchain transactions must wait for network confirmations.
-Typically, this takes 5–10 seconds (Tron, USDT TRC-20) up to 10–30 minutes (Bitcoin).
+After that, the customer completes the payment on the payment page and may return to the store if needed.
+A notification about a successful or failed payment will be sent to your project with a delay, since blockchain transactions must wait for network confirmations.
+This usually takes from 1–2 minutes (Tron, USDT TRC-20) up to 10–30 minutes (Bitcoin).

-At this point, you can generate a payment link, open it, select a currency, and proceed with payment.
+You can now generate a payment link, open it, select a currency, and click the payment button.
 If everything is configured correctly, the payment will appear in your QryptoPay store under the test terminal.

 Step 4.
 Webhook setup

-After the customer completes the payment, QryptoPay starts scanning blockchains for the matching transaction.
-If the payment is made exactly according to the instructions on the payment page, QryptoPay sends a successful payment notification to your webhook.
+After the customer completes the payment, QryptoPay starts scanning the blockchains to find the corresponding transaction.
+If the payment is made strictly according to the instructions on the payment page, a notification about the successful payment will be sent to your webhook.

 {